-Our Doctors believe in the importance of managing your health effectively and monitoring your progress with treatment.
-For this reason, all prescriptions, referrals and forms to be filled out require an appointment with your Doctor, this includes regular scripts and referral renewals.
+Our Doctors believe in the importance of managing your health effectively, and monitoring your progress with treatment.
+For this reason, all prescriptions, referrals and forms to be filled out require an appointment with your Doctor.
+This includes regular scripts and referral renewals.
 Please keep in mind that not all of our Doctors work every day.

 When your Doctor is not seeing patients, they are reviewing pathology and imaging results, returning phone calls and reviewing correspondence pertaining to specialists, hospitals and other medical professionals, as well as completing paperwork including writing reports and keeping up-to-date with clinical information.

 We ask that you respect your Doctor’s already very busy day and make an appointment for anything you need.
-Please plan ahead to make sure your referrals are in date and you have enough medication to last to your next appointment.
+Please plan ahead to make sure your referrals are in date and you have enough medication to last until your next appointment.

 For new patients wanting to book with one of our Allied Health Practitioners, please check their individual information here.

 We ask that new patients please take the time to read through our fees and policies before their first appointment, and that you arrive 15minutes early to fill in the relevant paperwork.
 Please complete your adult or child new patient form before your appointment.

 For the latest guidelines & restrictions please see the information on our homepage.
 This includes guidelines about face to face appointments in the Practice, as well as information and resources about vaccinations and testing.